SBIOML/emager-py/README.md

 pdm add -e "git+https://github.com/SBIOML/emager-py@main" --dev
 ```

+To update the dependencies: `pdm sync`

+You can also clone `emager-py` somewhere on your computer and instead do: `pdm add -e file:///path/to/emager-py --dev`.
+This could be more convenient to, for example, locally develop `emager-py` instead of pulling from git.

 ## Repository structure

 - `emager_dataset` contains utilities to load, inspect and export EMaGer data.
 It is usually the entry point to `emager-py`